 As the world accelerates toward decarbonisation, hydrogen is emerging as a critical enabler of the clean energy transition.

-In the Computer Numerical Control (CNC) machining process, production equipment and tools are moved according to pre-programmed computer software.
-The procedure can be used to operate a variety of complicated machinery, including mills, CNC routers, lathes, and grinders.
+The CNC procedure can be used to operate a variety of complicated machinery, including mills, CNC routers, lathes, and grinders.
+In this blog, we explore the advantages and applications of CNC Turning and Milling.

-In the words of Benjamin Franklin, “Failing to prepare is preparing to fail” Surface preparation is one of the most important factors for a successful coating system because the performance of…
+Surface preparation is one of the most important factors for a successful coating system because the performance of the coating is influenced by the ability of the coating to adhere to the substrate material.

 PEEK has been successfully used as a replacement material for bearing cages for many years.
 In addition to its high performance characteristics it offers weight reduction along with cost savings compared to traditional bearing cage materials such as brass and aluminium.